Kelley’s Homestead Paradigm

 Spouse and minor children survive.
 The homestead descends by operation of law under Section 732.401 of the Florida Probate Code.
 The surviving spouse receives a life estate, and all of the decedent’s descendants who are alive at the time of death receive a vested remainder interest, per stirpes.
 The spouse has the right to live in the home for life.
 The descendants hold a present ownership interest that takes effect when the life estate terminates.

-The surviving spouse may elect, within six months of death, to take an undivided one-half interest as a tenant in common instead of the life estate.
-This election must be filed in the official records of the county where the property is located.
+The surviving spouse may elect within six months to take an undivided one-half interest as tenant in common instead of the life estate.
+This election must be filed in the county’s official records.
 The tenant-in-common election under Section 732.401(2) gives the spouse a present ownership stake rather than a mere right of occupancy.
 The remaining one-half vests in the descendants per stirpes.

-The practical difference matters.
 A life estate cannot be partitioned.
-If the spouse and the descendants disagree about whether to sell, the property stays locked in the life estate until the spouse dies or voluntarily relinquishes the interest.
-A tenant-in-common interest can be partitioned.
-The spouse who elects the TIC option may petition the court to force a sale and receive half of the proceeds.
+If the spouse and descendants disagree about whether to sell, the property stays locked until the spouse dies or voluntarily relinquishes the interest.
+A tenant-in-common interest can be partitioned, and the spouse who elects the TIC option may petition the court to force a sale and receive half the proceeds.

 Minor children but no spouse.
 The homestead passes directly to the descendants in equal shares.
 Because minors cannot legally manage real property, a court-appointed guardianship of the property will be required until the youngest child reaches majority.